MICHAEL GOODLIFFE: WARTIME SHAKESPEAREAN ACTOR AND PRODUCER

 Stills from pre and post-war productions

-(Apologies to actors and actresses whom I have not been able to identify or may have incorrectly identified)
+(Apologies to actors, actresses directors and producers whom I have not been able to identify or may have incorrectly identified)

 Rehearsing at Stratford in the 1930s